emmywritescode/Unraveling-the-Challenges-of-Unemployment-in-Africa/README.md

 ## Data cleaning and transformation
 All records containing null values in the unemployment rate column of the corresponding data set were dropped.
 Similarly, unemployment records with invalid year values were also dropped.
 The male and female unemployment rates were converted to percentages for ease of understanding and each data set was filtered for a closer look at African countries.
 ## Limitations of the data sets
-The data sets come with inherent limitations, notably the presence of incomplete and missing values which were necessary.
-These gaps may introduce uncertainties and could potentially impact the interpretation of results.
+The data sets inherently contain limitations, particularly in the form of incomplete and missing values, which were unavoidable.
+These gaps may have introduced uncertainties that could potentially impact the results of the analysis.
 ## Data modeling
 The model is a star schema.
 A one-to-many relationship exists between the data set containing the country codes (dimension table) and each of the other data sets (fact tables).
 The relationship between the data sets can be seen below.
 ![](model.png)